Johnsoct/fsd/src/docs/application-state.md

 }
 ```

 Now, instead of searching through each message's content property, we can store the content, and every composite of the content, as a key which allows us index access to messages.
-The value of the a message will be an array of tuples representing the message id and timestamp.
+The value of a message will be tuple representing the message id and timestamp.

 ## Summary